Alaska Cooperative Extension Service: 21st century UAF extension

-CES building on the UAF campus, built in 1962.

 The University of Alaska currently maintains its land-grant endowment as a trust fund that collects various forms of income from its federal land grants.
 The UAF Cooperative Extension Service resides within the UAF Office of the Provost.
 UAF's public service and community engagement role is filled in part by Extension educators, faculty and staff located across the state of Alaska.
 The mission to bring research to the public is pursued in a collaborative fashion, with Extension working to connect Alaskans to the university as well as bringing the issues and challenges of the public to the university.
 Projects are often client-driven with Extension faculty responding to community needs.
 In particular, Alaska requires unique attention for its specific cultural, geographic and climatological differences from the rest of the United States.
 Alaska is known for its mineral deposits and shorelines, and renewable resources like fish and wood, as well as nonrenewable resources like petroleum.
 Alaska still imports the majority of the food consumed in the state.
 These are all issues that UAF Cooperative Extension works to examine and address.
 In a 2012 Plan of Work, UAF Extension describes its commitment to using nonformal education services to build Alaskan communities through programming in agriculture and horticulture, sustainability, natural resources, community development, youth development, global food security, food safety, childhood obesity, climate change, ecosystem management, and sustainable energy.
 UAF Extension also maintains its commitment to engagement by consulting with multiple advisory councils that include community members from a variety of backgrounds.
 Farmers, gardeners, miners, foresters, village leaders, parents, teachers and youth representatives meet regularly with Extension leadership to help inform decision making.